jnaidu/Developer-Portal-GitBook/managing_solutions/view_solutions.md

 * Solution Center User

 ### Note
-If you're logged in as any of the above roles but Solution Center Adminstrator role, then you'll only be able to see all the solutions for your company.
+If you're logged in as any of the above roles but Solution Center Admin role, then you'll have read-only access to all the solutions for your company.

 ### Steps
 1. Click the **Solutions** tab.